Idhruvcode/sleep_drop/README.md

 1. The router prompt classifies each incoming message as either `general` or `sleep`.
 2. Greetings and small talk are answered by the general node via an LLM tuned for casual conversation.
-3. Sleep-related questions trigger Pinecone retrieval, combining matched snippets with a dedicated sleep prompt before responding.
+3. Sleep-related questions trigger MongoDB vector retrieval, combining matched snippets with a dedicated sleep prompt before responding.

 ---